Features of accounting for companies in Cyprus

 Keeping accounting records in Cyprus is mandatory, but the law does not require the presence of an accountant.
 Outsourcing is in demand here.
 To learn more, contact the specialists at IT OFFSHORE.
 This way you will save on wages and taxes.

-The hired accountant will help not only to keep the accounts, but also to prepare papers on VAT, to analyze the efficiency of the company, to give consultations.
+The hired accountant will help not only to keep the accounts, but also to prepare papers on VAT, analyze the efficiency of the company, and give consultations.
 In order not to be late with the filing of documents, accountants and auditors must receive information about transactions on time.